rnguyen-rrc/WEBD-3012_Assignment-11_rnguyen/README.md

 2. **Create a React app using vite in VS Studio Code**

 	a.
-For ease of organization, created a folder name 'WEBD-3012_Assignment-11_rnguyen'
+For ease of organization, create a folder name 'WEBD-3012_Assignment-11_rnguyen'
 	b.
+Push this folder to git using Git Desktop by following these steps
+   		i.
+File -> Add local repository ii.
+Under Local path, browse to the created folder 'WEBD-3012_Assignment-11_rnguyen' iii.
+Click 'Add repository' iv.
+Click 'create a repository'
+   		v.
+Fill in the fields and select your preferred options, at minimum, assign a name & description and select 'Initialize this repository with a README' to create an initial commit with a README.md file to the new repository vi.
+Click 'Create repository' vii.
+At this step, the new repository only exists on our local computer and we are the only one who can access the repository viii.
+In the repository bar at top, click Publish repository. ix.
+Code is set to Private by default, switch to public to instructor can access and do assessment, then click Publish Repository
+   Now you've created and published your repository

+	c.
 Inside VS Studio Code, click on icon '><' at bottom left to connect to WSL
-	c.
+	d.
 File -> Open folder -> copy the following command to open the folder

 		/mnt/c/Users/roline/OneDrive/Documents/TERM 3/WEBD-3012 Business Systems Build and Testing/Coding Assignments/WEBD-3012_Assignment-11_rnguyen

-	d.
+	e.
 From VS Studio Code, Terminal window, type the following command to create a subfolder name `rnguyen-a11`:

     	mkdir rnguyen-a11

-	e.
+	f.
 From VS Studio Code, Terminal window, type the following command to move to folder 'rnguyen-a11'

 		cd rnguyen-a11

-	f.
+	g.
 From VS Studio Code, Terminal window, type the following command to create a react project using vite

 		npm create vite@latest .